EmaR97/PdfBasicEditor/README.md

   command `chmod +x <script_name.sh>` to make a script executable.
 - Ensure that the folder containing the PDF files exists and contains the files you want to merge.
 - The merged PDF file with bookmarks will be saved as `<pdf_folder>.TOC.pdf`.
-- If you encounter any issues, make sure that `pdftk` is installed and available in your system's path.
+- If you encounter any issues, make sure that `pdftk` and `texlive` are installed and available in your system's path.